2007 United Kingdom floods: Bedfordshire

 By 25 July, a number of low-lying parts adjacent to the river in Bedford and Luton were flooded and one man drowned attempting to swim across the River Great Ouse in Bedford.
 Parts of Felmersham and Turvey were also flooded.

 Berkshire

 On 20 July, the M4 was closed after a landslide caused by flooding between Junctions 12 and 13 eastbound.
 Approximately 1,100 properties in Thatcham were affected by flash flooding.

 By 21 July, Newbury and Maidenhead town centres were flooded, the shopping mall in Maidenhead was closed and parts of the Glade Festival were flooded.
 Officials warned that the River Thames, the River Ock, and its tributaries from Charney could burst their banks.
-Trinity School was badly affected by the flooding as well due to Vodafone's HQ nearby.
-Vodafone's ornamental lake overflowed due to the sudden downpour and badly damaged Trinity School's astro turf to the front of the school as well as some damage to inside the school.

-In Reading, rail services to the southwest were affected and westbound trains from Paddington could go no further.
+In Reading, rail services to the southwest were affected, and westbound trains from Paddington could go no further.

-The flood waters affected the Atomic Weapons Establishment at Burghfield, which handles Britain's nuclear warheads, resulting in a suspension of work for almost a year.
+The flood waters affected the Atomic Weapons Establishment at Burghfield, which handles the United Kingdom's nuclear warheads, resulting in a suspension of work for almost a year.